Linda Evangelista: 1984–1987: Early career

-1988–1992: Career Breakthrough & Supermodel Era
+1988–1992: Career breakthrough and supermodel era

 It was Lindbergh who, in the autumn of 1988, suggested to Evangelista that she cut her hair short after seeing her try on a short wig for a photoshoot.
 Consequently, she got a short gamine haircut from the French hairstylist Julien d'Ys.
 The following day, she was photographed by Lindbergh, which resulted in a now-famous photograph known as "the white shirt picture".
 Initially, the haircut was not well received by the fashion industry, and Evangelista was cancelled from 16 fashion shows.
 By the spring of 1989, her haircut was the look of the season.
 The haircut was referred to as "The Linda", and it inspired the creation of a wig called "The Evangelista".
+Even famous women sought to emulate the look.
+Among them were Demi Moore, who sported the haircut in the 1990 film Ghost, and Susan Sullivan from the television show Falcon Crest.
+It has been said of Evangelista that "the world's most famous haircut turned her from an averagely in-demand top model to an insanely in-demand, only-Linda-will-do top model, so sensationally successful that the word 'supermodel' had to be coined to describe her".

 Evangelista became known as one of the five supermodels, a group of star models who reached the pinnacle of success during the late 1980s and early 1990s.
 The supermodels were considered more famous than most actresses and singers of that time.
 In addition, Evangelista, along with Christy Turlington and Naomi Campbell comprised a triumvirate that was dubbed "The Trinity".
 They were joined by Cindy Crawford and Tatjana Patitz for the cover of the January 1990 issue of British Vogue, which was photographed by Lindbergh.
 The cover itself was said to have "defined the supermodel era".
 Upon seeing the cover, singer George Michael chose to cast them in the music video for his song "Freedom!
 '90".
 In May of that year, Evangelista was chosen as one of the "50 Most Beautiful People in the World" by People.
 She also appeared on the Oprah Winfrey Show where she served as a judge for an Elite model search competition, and chose Leslie Bibb as the winner, who later became an actress.

 "We have this expression, Christy and I. We don't wake up for less than $10,000 a day."